dyhes/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 # Link to a message or conversation

-Zulip makes it easy to share links to messages, topics, and streams.
-You can link from one Zulip conversation to another, or share links to Zulip conversations in issue trackers, emails, or other external tools.
+Aloha makes it easy to share links to messages, topics, and streams.
+You can link from one Aloha conversation to another, or share links to Aloha conversations in issue trackers, emails, or other external tools.

-## Link to a stream or topic within Zulip
+## Link to a stream or topic within Aloha

-Zulip automatically creates links to streams and topics in messages you send.
+Aloha automatically creates links to streams and topics in messages you send.

 The easiest way to link to a stream or topic is: